Ariador/pyramidion/README.md

 4. Types of edges introduced, developping the idea 'Edge is a Node'.
 These types are just references to nodes, representing edge types, so-called 'property nodes', this typisation mechanism is implemented just to increase the performance and to save storage space;
 5. The latest version (still alpha) is v.0.19, archived here.
 Version 0.20 is now in development.

-=
 The Pyramidion DBMS is the base for development of the new Runar RUNIC PROGRAMMING LANGUAGE which is a declarative esoteric language slightly resembling by the idea (NOT by the form) to Haskell and based on the combinatory logic and the λ-calculus.
 And on Futhark runes, of course.
-=

-I am now writing a manual for Runar language and will put it here as the separate project, for easier maintainability.
+I am now writing a manual for the Runar language and will put it here as the separate project, for easier maintainability.